 Don't have the cash for couture?
-We've got the best budget wedding dresses available now as Brides fashion stylist, Lucinda Turner, gives the lowdown on the sites and shops serving up seriously savvy style with affordable yet seriously stylish wedding dresses.
+We've got the best budget and cheap wedding dresses available now as Brides fashion stylist, Lucinda Turner, gives the lowdown on the sites and shops serving up seriously savvy style with affordable yet seriously stylish wedding dresses.

 Needle and Thread